 The focus of this video is building classifications, which are essential to understanding and using the NCC correctly.

 The focus of this presentation is building classifications, which are essential to understanding and using the NCC correctly.
-There is one set of building classifications in the NCC, and they are used in all three Volumes.
+There is one set of building classifications in the NCC, and they are used within all Volumes.

-You have probably referred to different building classifications as you go about your work, or you have heard others talking about them, for example you might have spoken about whether a building was a Class 1a building or a Class 1b building, or perhaps you have discussed whether a particular kind of building met the requirements for a Class 6 building.
+You have probably referred to different building classifications as you go about your work, or heard others talking about them, for example, talking about whether a building was a Class 1a building or a Class 1b building, or discussing whether a particular kind of building met the requirements for a Class 6 building.

-You will need to identify the 10 building classifications in the NCC.
+Where to find information about building classifications in the NCC.

-Building classifications are in Part A6 of the Governing Requirements in each of the three volumes.
+Building classifications are in Part A6 of the Governing Requirements in each volumes.

 The text is identical in all volumes.
 (As is all of the Governing Requirements).

-If you know or have read information on building classifications in one Volume, then you know or have read what it says in the other Volumes as well.
+If they know/have read the information on building classifications in one volume, then they have read what it says in the other volumes as well.

-Part A6 contains the formal definitions of each building classification, and some explanatory information, which discusses the distinctions between the classifications and also gives lots of useful examples.
+Part A6 contains the formal definitions of each building classification, and some explanatory information, which discusses distinctions between the classifications and gives a lot of useful examples.

-The Building classifications handout is also another handy resource.
-It contains more explanations and examples that can be helpful as well, especially when trying to distinguish between 2 possible classifications.
+The Building classifications handout is another resource they can use.
+It contains more explanations and examples that can be helpful, especially when trying to distinguish between 2 possible classifications.

 It is available from the ABCB website.

 So, What are the NCC building classifications?
 Buildings are built to serve different purposes, so the way that they are designed and constructed also varies.
-Therefore, the requirements that they must meet also varies, in terms of things like size, space, facilities, light, as well as how you enter them and exit them, things like fire safety as well as structural strength.
+Therefore, the requirements that they must meet also vary, in terms of things like size, space, facilities, light, how you enter them and exit from them, fire safety and structural strength.

 Building classifications within the NCC reflect this variation in the purpose of different buildings, and the Performance Requirements that they must meet.

-Firstly, a single family home versus an apartment block versus a backpacker hostel versus a hotel.
-We might sleep, relax and otherwise live in all of these, but a single family home would not successfully fill the purpose of a hotel or backpacker hostel, nor would it make for comfortable accommodation for multiple families.
+Consider a single family home versus an apartment block versus a backpacker hostel versus a hotel.
+We might sleep, relax and otherwise live in all of them, but a single family home would not successfully fill the purpose of a hotel or backpacker hostel, nor would it make for comfortable accommodation for multiple families.

 Because buildings have different purposes, they also need to perform differently, as a structure.
 They will be different sizes and shapes, they will need different numbers, sizes and shapes of rooms, they will need different amounts of light and warmth, and will need different facilities, such as bathrooms, electrical connections and lifts.
 They will vary in their energy and water use, their requirements for safety and security, including ways to get in and out of the buildings, and they will vary by their need to resist fire and their structural strength.